mjohnsey/devmemphis-website/content/meetups/2018-11-06-professional-developer.md

 ---
-title: #3 Being a professional developer
+title: "3.
+Being a professional developer"
 date: "2018-11-06T22:12:03.284Z"
 description: "This month at DevMemphis, Joe Ferguson will be joined by three other experienced software developers from the Memphis area for a round table discussion about being a professional developer."
 meetupLink: "https://www.meetup.com/memphis-technology-user-groups/events/255694030/"